doingWork234/MATLAB-Propeller-Generator/README.md

 # MATLAB-Propeller-Generator
-Automated MATLAB based propeller generator using OpenProp, producing watertight hub and blade geometry that is ready for CFD meshing and analysis.
-Tested in Ansys.
+Automated MATLAB based propeller generator using OpenProp, producing blade geometry that can be viewed in Ansys SpaceClaim or SolidWorks.
+Can be used for meshing for further CFD analysis however requires repairing of microscoping gaps due to rounding errors in MATLAB.

 This script generates a surface mesh of the propeller, it does not generate a volumetric mesh which is needed for CFD analysis.
 However, volumetric meshing can be easily done through software such as Ansys Spaceclaim.